MohammadJohari/myslam/README.md

 ```bash
 bash scripts/download_replica_mesh.sh
 ```
-Then run the `cull_mesh.py` code to exclude the unseen and occluded regions from evaluation.
+Then run the `cull_mesh.py` with the following commands to exclude the unseen and occluded regions from evaluation.
 ```bash
 # An example for room0 of Replica
 # this code should create a culled mesh named 'room0_culled.ply'